marko-knoebl/slides/src/sections/react-advanced/12-pwa-en.md

 ## PWA: Deployment on netlify

 - `npm run build`
-- drag & drop the dist-Ornder to app.netlify.com/drop
+- drag & drop the dist folder to app.netlify.com/drop
-- switch to https manually - try it out in Chrome on desktop and mobile
+- switch to HTTPS manually - try it out in Chrome on desktop and mobile